gpower-crypto/Card-Recommendations/README.md

 const messages = [
    {
         role: "user",
-        content: `Context: User is asking about merchant names.
-Return only the name of the merchant if mentioned in the query.`, },
+        content: `Context: User is providing a list of one or more merchants.
+Return only the names of the merchants if mentioned in the query.`, },
    {
         role: "user",